Pros And Cons Of Coal

 2. Established Infrastructure and Technology: A Mature Industry

 The coal industry is a mature sector with well-established infrastructure and technology.
-Decades of mining and power generation have created a vast network of mines, processing plants, and power stations.
+Still, decades of mining and power generation have created a vast network of mines, processing plants, and power stations.
 This existing infrastructure significantly reduces the upfront investment needed to harness coal energy compared to establishing new renewable energy systems.
-The technology for coal extraction and combustion is also well-understood and readily available, making it a relatively straightforward energy source to utilize.
+The technology for coal extraction and combustion is also well-understood and readily available, making it a relatively straightforward energy source to use.
 This ease of access lowers the barrier to entry for many nations.

 3. High Energy Density: Powering Industries and Homes